SwinTextSpotter v2: Towards Better Synergy for Scene Text Spotting: Methodology

 \subsection{Recognition Alignment}

 The details of \textit{Recognition Alignment} (RA) are illustrated in Fig.~\ref{fig:recognition alignment}(a).
-We first extract a high-resolution features map $F_h \in \mathbb R^{H \times W \times C}$, which is generated by the backbone network, to ensure that all the characters are sampled.
-Then the features are fed into the RA to align the features.
+We use a single text instance as an example.
+Firstly, we use RoI Align~\citep{he2017mask} to extract a feature map $F_h \in \mathbb R^{H \times W \times C}$ from the detected bounding boxes.
+To accurately capture all characters within these boxes, we adopt a high-density sampling strategy that leverages RoI Align with densely sampled points ($64 \times 128$ points per RoI), outperforming conventional methods such as ABCNet ($7 \times 32$ points per RoI) and MaskTextSpotter v3 ($32 \times 32$ points per RoI).
+This strategy samples the features within each region of interest at a much finer granularity.
+Subsequently, these extracted features are fed into the RA module for alignment.
 Inspired by the LITv2~\citep{pan2022hilo}, we develop a two-level attention alignment structure.
-The high-resolution features are fed into two branches.
+The features are fed into two branches.
 One is the local-level alignment.
-In this branch, we adopt the windows attention~\citep{liu2021Swin} in the high-resolution features to align the features, which align the text details locally.
+In this branch, we adopt the windows attention~\citep{liu2021Swin} to align the features, which aligns the text details locally.
 The local-level alignment can be expressed as

-X is the input feature. $W-MSA$ is the windows attention operator. $Proj$ is a linear layer. $X^{l}$ is the output of the low-level alignment.
+X is the input feature. $W-MSA$ is the windows attention operator. $Proj$ is a projection layer. $X^{l}$ is the output of the low-level alignment.
+The projection layer $Proj$ merges the outputs from different ``heads" of windows attention operator, thereby integrating the information from various perspectives to form a richer and more comprehensive representation.

 The other is the global-level alignment.
 Inspired by the PVT~\citep{wang2021pyramid}, in this branch, we use the average pooling in the input features as the keys $K \in \mathbb R^{HW/{S^2} \times C}$ and values $V \in \mathbb R^{HW/{S^2} \times C}$.
 S is the window size in average pooling.
-The high-resolution features map $F_h$ as the queries.
+The features map $F_h$ as the queries.
 Then the standard attention is used to align the global-level semantic feature globally.
 The global-level alignment can be formulated as

 X is the input feature. $Proj$ is a linear layer. $MSA$ is the multi-head attention operator. $X^{h}$ is the output of the high-level alignment. $AP$ is the average pooling operation.